 - (a) General The Audit Committee shall be responsible for oversight of the work of the external auditors in auditing and reviewing CIBC's financial statements and internal controls over financial reporting including the resolution of disagreements between management and the external auditors regarding financial reporting. - (b) Appointment and Compensation The Audit Committee shall review and, if advisable, select and recommend: (i) for shareholder approval, the appointment of the external auditors; and (ii) for shareholder or Board approval, as applicable, the compensation of the external auditors. - (c) The Audit Committee shall satisfy itself that the level of the audit fees is commensurate with the scope of work undertaken and that any fee reductions continue to ensure a quality audit.
-The Audit Committee shall also assess whether any proposed change to the external auditor's materiality level and/or scope continues to ensure a quality audit. - (d) Annual Review Report At least annually, the Audit Committee shall obtain and review a report by the external auditors describing: (i) their internal quality-control procedures; and (ii) any material issues raised by their most recent internal qualitycontrol review, peer review or by any inquiry or investigation by governmental or professional authorities within the preceding five years respecting one or more independent audits carried out by the external auditors and any steps taken to deal with any of these issues. - (e) Audit Plan At least annually, the Audit Committee shall review and approve the external auditors' annual audit plan to ensure that it is appropriate and risk based.
+The Audit Committee shall also assess whether any proposed change to the external auditor's materiality level and/or scope continues to ensure a quality audit. - (d) Annual Review Report At least annually, the Audit Committee shall obtain and review a report by the external auditors describing: (i) their internal quality-control procedures; and (ii) any material issues raised by their most recent internal qualitycontrol review, peer review or by any inquiry or investigation by governmental or professional authorities within the preceding five years respecting one or more independent audits carried out by the external auditors and any steps taken to deal with any of these issues. - (e) Audit Plan At least annually, the Audit Committee shall review and approve the external auditors' scope, terms of engagement and annual audit plan to ensure that it is appropriate and risk based.
 The Audit Committee shall consider and review with the external auditors any material changes to the scope of the plan.

-- (f) Independence of External Auditors At least annually, and before the external auditors issue their report on the annual financial statements, the Audit Committee shall: obtain from the external auditors a formal written statement describing all relationships between the external auditors and CIBC; discuss with the external auditors any disclosed relationships or services that may affect the objectivity and independence of the external auditors; and obtain written confirmation from the external auditors that they are independent within the meaning of the Rules of Professional Conduct/Code of Ethics adopted by the provincial institute or order of chartered accountants to which they belong and within the meaning of United States federal securities laws and the rules and regulations thereunder, including the independence rules adopted by the Securities and Exchange Commission pursuant to the Sarbanes-Oxley Act of 2002, and Rule 3600T of the Public Company Accounting Oversight Board. - (g) Evaluation of External Auditors and Rotation of Lead Partner At least annually, the Audit Committee shall review the qualifications and performance of the external auditors and report on the overall effectiveness of the external auditors to the Board.
-The Audit Committee shall obtain a report from the external auditors annually confirming that they are in compliance with all audit firm and regulatory requirements relating to partner rotation and that the engagement team collectively possesses the experience and competence to perform an appropriate audit. - (h) Pre-Approval of Audit and Non-Audit Services The Audit Committee shall preapprove any retainer of the external auditors for any audit and non-audit service to CIBC or its subsidiaries in accordance with applicable law and Board approved policies and procedures.
-The Audit Committee may delegate pre-approval authority to a member of the Audit Committee and the Audit Committee may also establish preapproval policies and procedures that are specific to a particular service.
-The decisions of any member of the Audit Committee to whom this authority has been delegated, as well as any pre-approvals of a particular services must be presented to the full Audit Committee at its next scheduled Audit Committee meeting. - (i) Hiring Practices The Audit Committee shall review and approve guidelines regarding the hiring of employees or former employees of the external auditors or former external auditors.
+- (f) Independence of External Auditors At least annually, and before the external auditors issue their report on the annual financial statements, the Audit Committee shall: obtain from the external auditors a formal written statement describing all relationships between the external auditors and CIBC; discuss with the external auditors any disclosed relationships or services that may affect the objectivity and independence of the external auditors; and obtain written confirmation from the external auditors that they are independent within the meaning of the Rules of Professional Conduct/Code of Ethics adopted by the provincial institute or order of chartered accountants to which they belong and within the meaning of United States federal securities laws and the rules and regulations thereunder, including the independence rules adopted by the Securities and Exchange Commission pursuant to the Sarbanes-Oxley Act of 2002, and Rule 3600T of the Public Company Accounting Oversight Board. - (g) Evaluation of External Auditors and Rotation of Lead Partner At least annually, the Audit Committee shall assess the qualifications and performance of the external auditors and report on the overall effectiveness of the external auditors to the Board, considering factors such as: - (i) the external auditor's independence, objectivity, and professional skepticism; - (ii) the quality of the engagement team; - (iii) the quality of communications and interactions with the external auditor; and - (iv) the quality of service provided by the external auditor.